 If you’re most looking forward to indulging in the local fare, you’ll be pleased to learn that you can do so quite easily on a budget.
 Stop by one of Kraków’s popular farmer’s markets, like Stary Kleparz, for fresh, low-cost produce.

 Or, turn down nearly any city street to find a delicious Obwarzanek (Krakówian bagel) at about 40 U.S. cents a pop.
 Another must-try is the popular Zapiekanki, which is an open-faced sandwich on a grilled baguette.
 You can have one for about $2-$3USD.

 Travelers seeking an old-world Polish experience should visit one of Kraków’s notorious milk bars, known as “bar mleczny.”
 These dirt-cheap cafeterias, leftover from the Communist era, continue to offer subsidized meals to locals and foreigners alike.

 And if you’re staying in town a couple of days and have somewhere to store refrigerated food, take a trip to one of Kraków’s many affordable grocery stores.
 Try Biedronka or Zabka if you’re looking for a smaller store or Auchan, Kaufland, or Carrefour for something more along the lines of a Super Target.

 A final word of advice

 Kraków provides no shortage of cheap eats and affordable entertainment, so be sure to take advantage of all this extraordinary destination has to offer.
-But before you set sail, be sure to download the FREE Ultimate Guide to Budget Travel—a complete resource for any global traveler on a budget!
+What are your budget-saving tips for Krakow?
+Share in the comments below!

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, we receive a small commission.
 This will never cost you extra and in many cases you receive a special discount.
 We appreciate your support!